jefreybulla/software-architecture/README.md

+This is a fork of a React course [materials](https://github.com/LinkedInLearning/react-software-architecture-2884265).
+See branch `02_02b_jef` for app files.

 # React: Software Architecture
 This is the repository for the LinkedIn Learning course React: Software Architecture.
 The full course is available from [LinkedIn Learning][lil-course-url].